Tim-Jackins/git-lessons/engineering/2_hello_github.md

 While Drive works well for sharing in some cases, Git has a better way of going about it, especially relating to code.

 You're going to need to [make a GitHub account](https://github.com/join) to use their services.
-Once that's done, go ahead and [make an new empty repo](https://github.com/new) on GitHub.
+Once that's done, go ahead and [make a new empty repo](https://github.com/new) on GitHub.
 Name it `hello-world` and do not initialize with a README, LICENSE, or a .gitignore!

-If you make it succesfully, then you should see a screen talking about 'Quick Setup' and showing you an HTTPS link.
+If you make it successfully, then you should see a screen talking about 'Quick Setup' and showing you an HTTPS link.
 That link points to an empty space, on GitHub's servers, that GitHub has allocated for your repo.
 Now we have to give our repository directions on where to push commits so that they get saved in this new space.
 This is called adding a remote and here's the command to do it:

 ```bash
 git remote add origin <URL from GitHub>
 ```

 `origin` is that name that we are assigning to the remote.
-You can name your remote anything but for the sake of convention we are calling it origin.
+You can name your remote anything but for the sake of convention, we are calling it origin.

 So now let's push our local repository to the remote.